 With God, it’s possible.

 You probably already know that a Walla Walla University Christian education is a great investment—perhaps the most important one you'll ever make.
-But maybe there’s one thing you don’t know—how to make it happen.
-That’s why we’re here.
-Two guide you through the process and be of help every step of the way.
+But there’s one thing you may not know—how to make it happen.
+That’s why we’re here, to guide you through the process and help you every step of the way.
+Learn more now about how to pay for college.

 Questions?
 1 (800) 656-2315 | (509) 527-2315 | firstname.lastname@example.org